Bottlecap202/Bottlecap202/README.md

 - 👋 Hi, I’m @Bottlecap202
-- 👀 I’m building AI now.
+- 👀 I’m building AI based appplications and minecraft plugins.
-- \-Thanks for reaching out-\
+Always aim for improvement, no matter the result.

 <!---
 Bottlecap202/Bottlecap202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.